stanwhyte/edu-builder-blocks/README.md

 The development environment is intended to be easily destroyed and recreated.
 Further, it depends on a simulated remote site deployed in AWS to complement the normal AWS infrastructure.
 As such the instructions below vary slightly from the higher level environments.

+1. Use the `./scripts/s3-sync.sh -d . -b BUCKET -e DEV` script to synchronize the current project with the S3 bucket.
 1. Deploy the [Bootstrap](https://REGION.console.aws.amazon.com/cloudformation/home?region=REGION#/stacks/quickcreate?templateUrl=https%3A%2F%2FBUCKET.s3.amazonaws.com%2FDEV%2Ftemplates%2Fdeploy%2Fbootstrap.yaml&stackName=dev-bootstrap&param_BucketName=BUCKET&param_BucketRegion=REGION) stack to populate the SSM Parameter Store with the location of the CloudFormation templates and supporting code.
 1. Deploy the [Foundation](https://REGION.console.aws.amazon.com/cloudformation/home?region=REGION#/stacks/quickcreate?templateUrl=https%3A%2F%2FBUCKET.s3.amazonaws.com%2FDEV%2Ftemplates%2Fdeploy%2Ffoundation.yaml&stackName=dev-foundation) stack and complete manual configuration changes as appropriate:
     * Configure the DNS authoritative name server for the external zone to delegate responsibility to AWS.